Everything You Need To Know About Matcha | Hefei Dielegance Biotechnology Co., Ltd.

 Matcha Green Tea comes from the leaves of the Camellia sinensis plant.
 How the tea leaves are cultivated and processed is completely different than any other tea in the world.

 All matcha Tea Leaves are made from shade-grown tea leaves, a labour-intensive process where the tea bushes are protected from the sun and light is filtered to the bushes in a very controlled manor.
 Shade over the plants boosts the chlorophyll production in the plant, giving the leaves a stunning rich green colour.
-The lack of sun on the leaves reduces the plant’s photosynthesis of the leaves, which in turn alters the naturally occurring levels of theanine, antioxidants, sugars, flavanols and caffeine.
+The lack of sun on the leaves reduces the plant’s photosynthesis of the leaves, which in turn alters the naturally occurring levels of theanine, sugars, flavanols and caffeine.
 By controlling the sunlight over the tea leaves, the tea producers can dramatically alter the flavour and chemical make-up of the final tea leaves.

 Seasonal: Only the new spring buds and first three leaves of the shade grown tea plants are hand-plucked for matcha production.
 Therefore, the window for production is very limited, which is one of the reasons matcha is one of the more expensive teas.